Aston Merrygold: 2002–2013: Career beginnings and JLS

 In 2002, he entered Stars in Their Eyes where he appeared as Michael Jackson, singing "Rockin' Robin".
 He finished in second place.
 Shortly afterwards, Merrygold took on a job as an entertainer at Pop Star Studios in Fletton Peterborough, eventually leaving to follow his musical career.
 Merrygold performed in school productions and, after leaving school in 2004, was cast in the ITV children's programme, Fun Song Factory alongside presenter Laura Hamilton.

 Friend Marvin Humes had already successfully auditioned to become a member of UFO, (later JLS), formed by Oritse Williams when Humes encouraged Aston to audition.
 Merrygold and JB Gill were recruited soon after, and they changed their name to JLS.
 In 2008, they auditioned for the fifth series of The X Factor, where they went on to finish in second place to Alexandra Burke.
 After the series finished, JLS signed with record label Epic Records The band have released four studio albums (JLS, Outta This World, Jukebox, and Evolution) and appeared in a film, JLS: Eyes Wide Open.
-In August 2012, Merrygold was confirmed as a judge on the fourth series of the Sky1 dance talent show Got to Dance and would appear alongside Diversity dancer Ashley Banjo and former Pussycat Dolls member Kimberly Wyatt.
+In August 2012, Merrygold was confirmed as a judge on the fourth series of the Sky One dance talent show Got to Dance and would appear alongside Diversity dancer Ashley Banjo and former Pussycat Dolls member Kimberly Wyatt.
 Merrygold said the experience had been "inspiring".
 In 2014, it was confirmed that he would not be returning to the show due to pursuing other projects.
 On 22 December 2013, JLS performed for the last time.